ayrtonbsouza/codeflix-catalog-admin-web/README.md

 P -.->|Debezium| L
 ```
 ## License
-This project is licensed under the MIT License.
+This project is licensed under the ISC License.
 See the [license file](LICENSE) for more information.

 ---
 Made with ❤️ by **Ayrton Souza** :wave: [Get in touch!](https://web.whatsapp.com/send?phone=+5511941800859)